ptssmi/coronastats-discord-bot/README.txt

 pip install -U discord.py
 pip install matplotlib

-3. Create a .txt file named datastorage.txt
+3. Paste your own discord token into a file called token.txt

-4. Create a .txt file named token.txt and store your personal discord bot token in it

-5. Run the following scripts at the same time
+4. Run the following files at the same time WebScraper.py coronastats.py
-Run WebScraper.py
-Run coronastats.py

 To add the official bot to your server paste this url in your searchbar: